The wider curriculum

 The students in each House compete over a wide range of activities from the Great House Spelling Bee and the House Music festival, to the more traditional Athletics and Touch competitions.

 The House system provides an opportunity for the senior and junior students to participate in a positive leadership role.
 The House leaders, and their deputies from Years 10 - 13, organise and lead their teams, and participate in all activities.
 This promotes school spirit and camaraderie across the levels with staff joining in competitions such as the Tug of War and Cross Country.

 At the end of the year once the Year 12 and 13 students are on examination leave, Years 9 and 10 students have a chance to step up to the leadership role of Junior House Leader.
 Their job is to organise the students and promote participation in the Junior House Competition.
 This involves a range of activities including the circle drawing competitions, General Knowledge Quiz and rounders.

 The Learning Support Department's role is to support and give assistance to students in collaboration with their teachers, so they may achieve success throughout their time at high school.

 On entry to Lincoln High School students are tested to ensure that teachers have appropriate information to support individuals learning.
-Year 9 or 10 students who are identified as having higher literacy or numeracy needs may be placed in a Supported Timetable class.
-In these classes there is a learning support teacher timetabled both to their English and Mathematics class, alongside the subject teacher, to support development of literacy and numeracy.
+Year 9 or 10 students who are identified as having higher literacy or numeracy needs may be invited to join a Supported Timetable class.
+In these classes there is a learning support teacher, alongside the subject teacher, in English of Mathematics, to support development of literacy or numeracy.

 Learning Support also runs the year 9 Literacy Course, which runs in the Year 9 option lines.
 Students are invited to join this class where they will receive extra Literacy support in the form of the Steps to Literacy Program.
 Like all Year 9 options this runs for two terms.
-A course cost of $13.20 per book level is attached to their course.
+A course cost of $13.20 per book and a one off complete programme registration of $12.50.